Carbon Monoxide

 • Motor-vehicle exhaust, which can accumulate in garages, enclosed parking facilities, service stations, and vehicle-repair facilities.

-• Other gasoline- and diesel-powered engines, such as those in leaf blowers, lawn mowers, weed trimmers, snow blowers, chain saws, or other motorized equipment.
+• Other gasoline- and diesel-powered engines, such as those in leaf blowers, lawn mowers, weed trimmers, snow blowers, and chain saws.

 • Tobacco smoke and cannabis (marijuana) smoke.